sderose/Color/colorNames.md

 "blink" and "fblink" are suppressed if the environment variable B<NOBLINK>
 is set.

-Ideally, each effect can be turned on and off separately (so that any combination would be possible).
+Ideally, each effect could be turned on and off separately (so that any combination would be possible), but for the moment only one effect is supported at a time.
 To turn an effect on, use the name as listed;
 to turn it off, use the name prefixed by "!", for example "!bold" to turn off bold.
-However, terminal program support for turning effects off seems inconsistent.

-The "bold" effect usually appears as a much brighter version of the color, so is often used as if it provides additional colors.
+"bold" usually appears as a much brighter version of the color, so is often used as if it provides additional colors.

 Not all terminal programs support all effects (see section below).